kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 If I don't end up doing much of anything during the sabbatical, I may feel that it was a mistake to leave my job, because the job forced me to stay productive generally throughout life.
-As Lucille Ball said,
+As they say,
-"If you want something done, ask a busy person to do it.
+"If you want something done, ask a busy person to do it."
-The more things you do, the more you can do."

 ## Plans

-What the hell do I plan on doing during this sabbatical, anyways?
-As mentioned before, I don't have a single big project.
-I have lots of smaller projects lined up, and I plan on focusing on one each week.
-I won't be able to finish one every week, but I like the idea of having a focus for each week, and being able to change focus if needed (variety is the spice of life).
+I don't have a single big project in mind for my sabbatical.
+I have lots of small projects lined up, and I plan on focusing on one each week.
+Some will take longer than a week to finish.
+I like this approach because it balances the need to devote time to focus on a single project with my need for variety.
+The risk of course is that I start a bunch of different projects and don't finish any of them.

-I do have a single overarching theme, however:
+Although I don't have a single project, I do have a single overarching theme, however:
 [joie de vivre](https://en.wikipedia.org/wiki/Joie_de_vivre).
-Everything that I do, even the mundane stuff (especially the mundane stuff), I'm going to focus on enjoying it more.
+Everything that I do, even the mundane stuff (especially the mundane stuff), I'm going to focus on enjoying it fully.
-How you do anything is how you do everything.
+How you do anything is how you do everything, as the Buddhists say.
 I have come to believe that the person who can enjoy whatever they're doing and make that joy contagious will actually end up accomplishing the most.
-Yet even if I don't accomplish anything, I'll still be joyful, so what does it matter anyways?
+Yet even if I don't accomplish anything, I'll still be joyful, so what would it matter anyways?

-At the end of the day, when I think about having a year to myself, I'm full of excitement for the possibilities.
+At the end of the day, when I think about having a year to do whatever the hell I want, I'm full of excitement for the possibilities and I don't regret it whatsoever yet.

 <blockquote>
   <p>